-Since Monster Hunter Rise will be coming to PC in a year, let us tell you the difference between Monster Hunter Rise and World!
-See what the new features are in MH Rise, including the Wirebug, the Palamute, Kamura Village, and more!
+Let us take a look at the key differences between Monster Hunter Rise and World!
+See what the new features are in MH Rise and its difference with MH World, including the Wirebug, the Palamute, locales and maps, its multiplayer feature and more!

 List of Contents

-If you are a Hunter fresh from MH World (or it's expansion MH World: Iceborne), here are a few key differences between MH World and MH Rise:
+If you are a Hunter fresh from MH World or just someone looking to know the difference between Rise and World, here are a few key differences between the two:

 |Mounting Monsters||Mounting||Wyvern Riding|